Medically reviewed on April 24, 2018

 Fortunately, with treatment, you may be able to maintain an active lifestyle without pain.

-Claudication is pain caused by too little blood flow to your legs or arms.
-This is usually a symptom of peripheral artery disease, in which the arteries that supply blood to your limbs are narrowed, usually because of atherosclerosis.
+Claudication is pain in the arms and legs that comes on with walking or using the arms.
+This is caused by too little blood flow to your legs or arms.
+Claudication is usually a symptom of peripheral artery disease, in which the arteries that supply blood to your limbs are narrowed, usually because of atherosclerosis.
 Atherosclerosis occurs when arteries get thick and stiff due to a buildup of fatty deposits (plaques) on your artery walls.

 Claudication symptoms include: